Sup2point0/Assort/~lists/quotes.md

 > *The problem of being faster than light is that you can only live in darkness.*

 > *I would like to die on Mars.
 Just not on impact.*

+> *Never forget that the toes you step on today may be connected to the ass you have to kiss tomorro.*